braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/ios/rich_notifications.md

 ![Add Image][4]

 You can also limit this message to only send to users who have a device that runs on iOS 10.
-For users who have not upgraded to iOS 10 it will appear as a text only notifications without the rich content if you leave the below box unchecked.
+For users who have not upgraded to iOS 10, it will appear as text-only notifications without the rich content if you leave the below box unchecked.

 ![iOS 10 Checkbox][5]